Skip to main content

 History

-We admit around 11 undergraduates a year to read History, along with a further two or three (in varying combinations) for the Joint Schools of Ancient and Modern History, History and English, History and Modern Languages, and History and Politics.
+We admit up to 12 undergraduates a year to read Main School History.
+We also admit additional people for the Joint Schools of Ancient and Modern History, History and Economics, History and English, History and Modern Languages, and History and Politics.
+Candidates who apply for the Joint Schools are also considered for the Main School.

-To encourage the study of History in schools, the College has, for many years, offered an annual prize for the best essay on an historical subject by a Sixth Former.
-Details of The Julia Wood Prize can be found on our website.
+To encourage excellence in History in schools, the College has for many years offered an annual prize for the best essay on an historical subject written by a Sixth Former.
+Details of the Julia Wood Prize may be found here.

 Course Information